 It’s June!
 Y’all ready for this?
 I’m already wondering how often I’ll hear “I’m borrrrred” now that school is out.
 My favorite response to that is from Mad Men when Betty Draper tells her kids, “Only boring people are bored.”
 I can’t quite bring myself to say that to my children…yet.
-If you want to stop summer boredom in its tracks, check out our Collin County June events guide below; we’ve got the deets on fun kids activities all around the area.
+If you want to stop summer boredom in its tracks, check out our Collin County June events guide below; we’ve got the deets on fun kids activities all around the area that you can participate in from home or in public — whichever you feel safest doing.
 Stay cool and have a great summer! (*me signing your yearbook*)

 As always, don’t forget to PIN IT for later OR subscribe to our Newsletter and have our Collin County event guides sent straight to your inbox.
 Enjoy!

 Reminder: Because things are changing so quickly as Texas reopens, please be sure to contact all businesses in advance for cancelations or changes to events.
 In addition, because many activities are virtual, you’ll find us repeating several events that are continuing on from last month’s guide.

 Reopenings: As of June 1st, there are quite a few local attractions that are scheduled to reopen.
 Of course, each one comes with their own very specific rules you MUST follow in regards to how to purchase tickets, how many people can be in your party, etc. Be sure to check with each business or organization BEFORE you attend to make sure you’re not left feeling disappointed when you aren’t allowed in.

 - Dallas Arboretum: Official reopen date is June 1st.
 You’ll find their new visitor and member policies here.

 - Dallas Zoo: Official reopen date is May 29th.
 You’ll find their new entrance policies here.

 - Epic Waters Indoor Water Park: Officially reopening May 29th.
 Find all the details here because you’ll definitely need tickets in advance!